 …

-Robert D. Blumofe, Charles E. Leiserson, recipients of the Paris Kanellakis Theory and Practice Award for contributions to efficient, robust parallel computing through a randomized “work-stealing” technique.
-This approach employs Cilk, a programming language for multithreaded programs, which engage more than one than one user at a time.
-Built around an algorithm that functions as a scheduler to guarantee the efficient execution of multithreaded operations, Cilk simplifies multiprocessor programming by allowing programmers to predict accurately how program changes will affect execution time.
-These protocols and the conceptual framework have been deployed on scores of millions of machines, increasing the range of their applications to nearly ubiquitous platforms.
+Robert D. Blumofe, Charles E. Leiserson, recipients of the Paris Kanellakis Theory and Practice Award for contributions to efficient, robust parallel computing through a provably efficient randomized “work-stealing” scheduler.
+This approach is realized in Cilk, a set of parallel-language primitives incorporated in widely available compilers.
+Cilk simplifies multiprocessor programming by allowing programmers to specify parallel programs in a conceptually clean fashion.
+Cilk compilers are available on scores of millions of machines, rendering the application of these ideas virtually ubiquitous.
 Blumhofe is Akamai Platform Division Executive Vice President.
 He serves as one of Akamai’s chief architects for the design and development of the Akamai Platform and leads teams responsible for overseeing Akamai’s network infrastructure.
 Leiserson is professor of Computer Science and Engineering at Massachusetts Institute of Technology and an ACM Fellow.
 A co-author of Introduction to Algorithms, now in its third edition, he won the ACM Doctoral Dissertation Award and is an ACM Fellow.
 The Kanellakis Award honors specific theoretical accomplishments that significantly affect the practice of computing.

 …